 Gray skies, light rain and heavy mist greeted the thousands of organizers and police who were deploying across the region, as the torch was to be carried through canyons of skyscrapers and outlying communities in the New Territories.

-Hong Kong residents were encouraged to wear red to show their support for the flame.
-About 3,000 police were on hand to patrol the event.
-Watch the torch being carried atop a racehorse »
+Hong Kong residents have been encouraged to wear red to show their support for the flame, and about 3,000 police will be on hand.

-Hong Kong was a British colony until it was handed back to China in 1997.
+Hong Kong was a British colony until the city was handed back to China in 1997.
 Although Beijing makes all the big political decisions, Hong Kong was promised a wide degree of autonomy under a formula called "one country, two systems."

 The media are allowed to criticize the leaders, massive street protests have been held demanding greater democracy, and English is still the official language in the courts, where judges wear British-style wigs.

 But for special events such as the Olympic torch relay, Hong Kong leans more toward the "one country" part of the formula than the "two systems" part.
 In the past week, authorities used a blacklist to stop seven pro-Tibet and human rights activists at the airport.
 After questioning, they were deported.

-Actress Mia Farrow is also in Hong Kong to raise awareness about the fighting in Sudan's Darfur region, where an estimated 300,000 people have been killed and 2.5 million others displaced.
-Although she sympathized with Tibetans "on a personal level," she said, her main concern was in pressuring China to use its commercial ties with Sudan to end its campaign in Darfur.
+Actress Mia Farrow planned to fly in on Thursday to raise awareness about the fighting in Sudan's Darfur region, where an estimated 300,000 people have been killed and 2.5 million others displaced.
+She will call for China to press Sudan to let more U.N. peacekeepers in to Darfur.